Opthimo/e3a451cf-dccf-474b-97d2-17505e309ba0/README.md

 ## 3) Questions

-1. What does the value `10` at the end of the message represent?
+1. What does the value `10` at the end of the message represent? dec 10 is the ascii value aof newline (\n) an nonprntable character.
-2. Why must the length of the message be provided manually in `rdx`?
+2. Why must the length of the message be provided manually in `rdx`? cause the function doenst know where the ascii texts ends
-3. What happens if the length is incorrect (too short, too long)?
+3. What happens if the length is incorrect (too short, too long)? too short = there will be missing chars at the end too long =
 4. Is it possible to write non-ASCII binary data using `write`?
+Yes, when you use byte instead of ascii

 <details>
   <summary>Syscall Reference</summary>